 \subsection{Efficient Neural Rendering.}

-3D Gaussian Splatting~\citep{kerbl3Dgaussians} has rapidly emerged as a powerful representation for real-time scene rendering, yet its efficiency is often constrained by the large number of Gaussian primitives, especially in large-scale scene reconstructions such as CityGaussian~\citep{liu2024citygaussian} and CityGS-X~\citep{gao2025citygs}.
+3D Gaussian Splatting (3DGS) has rapidly emerged as a powerful representation for real-time scene rendering, yet its efficiency is often constrained by the large number of Gaussian primitives.
 To improve scalability, prior works have explored compression and pruning strategies.
-Codebook-based methods~\citep{navaneet2024compgs,lee2024compact,fan2024lightgaussian} reduce the storage footprint by quantizing Gaussian parameters, while pruning approaches~\citep{fan2024lightgaussian,tian2025flexgaussian} directly eliminate redundant primitives to achieve compact representations.
-Beyond pure reduction, densification techniques such as Mini-Splatting~\citep{fang2024mini} and Taming-3DGS~\citep{mallick2024taming} regenerate new primitives in a spatially efficient manner, whereas Scaffold-GS~\citep{lu2024scaffold} anchors Gaussians on structured grids for better distribution.
-In addition, optimization-oriented Gaussian compression methods, such as MaskGaussian~\citep{liu2025maskgaussian}, leverage probabilistic modeling and masked rasterization to adaptively reduce the number of Gaussian primitives, thereby enhancing rendering efficiency while preserving high visual fidelity.
+Codebook-based methods~\cite{navaneet2024compgs,lee2024compact,fan2024lightgaussian} reduce the storage footprint by quantizing Gaussian parameters, while pruning approaches~\cite{fan2024lightgaussian,tian2025flexgaussian} directly eliminate redundant primitives to achieve compact representations.
+Beyond pure reduction, densification techniques such as Mini-Splatting~\cite{fang2024mini} and Taming-3DGS~\cite{mallick2024taming} regenerate new primitives in a spatially efficient manner, whereas Scaffold-GS~\cite{lu2024scaffold} anchors Gaussians on structured grids for better distribution.

 Although these approaches have demonstrated strong effectiveness, they often rely on retraining or fixed pruning ratios, limiting flexibility under different compression requirements.
-In contrast, our method improves upon the LightGS~\citep{fan2024lightgaussian} scoring mechanism and further integrates generative priors, enabling controllable compression while preserving rendering quality even at extreme ratios.
+In contrast, our method improves upon the LightGS~\cite{fan2024lightgaussian} scoring mechanism and further integrates generative priors, enabling controllable compression while preserving rendering quality even at extreme ratios.